In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Bi-spanners of small size

 In this section, we discuss several aspects of the size of bidirectional spanners.
 We start with a negative structural result regarding the minimum size of such spanners.
 This case being extreme, we investigate the problem of finding a bi-spanner of a certain size $k$.
 We already know, from the earlier sections, that this problem is hard, because spanning trees are a particular case.
-In fact, we strengthen this result by showing that $k$-\BS is hard even in simple temporal graphs (where spanning trees were tractable).
+In fact, we strengthen this result by showing that \BS is hard even in simple temporal graphs (where spanning trees were tractable).
 This motivates future work for identifying special cases by other means (e.g., specific parameters).

 Recall, from the introduction, that sparse temporal spanners (let apart bidirectionality) are not guaranteed to exist in temporal graphs, as there exist temporal graphs with $\Theta(n^2)$ edges, all of which are critical for temporal connectivity~\cite{AF16}.
-However, if the footprint is a \emph{complete} graph, then spanners of size $O(n \log n)$ exist whatever the labeling~\cite{CPS19}.
-The following shows that no analogue result exists for bidirectional spanners.
+However, if the footprint is a \emph{complete} graph and the setting is either non-strict or proper, then spanners of size $O(n \log n)$ exist no matter what the labeling is~\cite{CPS19}.
+The following shows that no analog result exists for bidirectional spanners.

-\begin{lemma} Let $\G=(V,E,\lambda)$ be a happy clique, then $\G$ is bidirectionally temporally connected, but for every $e \in E, \G \setminus \{e\}$ is not. \end{lemma} \begin{proof} The fact that $\G$ is bidirectionally temporally connected is straightforward, as every edge in $\G$ forms a bi-path between its two endpoints and the footprint is a complete graph.
+\begin{lemma} Let $\G=((V,E),\lambda)$ be a happy clique, then $\G$ is bidirectionally temporally connected, but for every $e \in E, \G \setminus \{e\}$ is not temporally connected. \end{lemma} \begin{proof} The fact that $\G$ is bidirectionally temporally connected is straightforward, as every edge in $\G$ forms a bi-path between its two endpoints and the footprint is a complete graph.
 Now, if an edge $\{u,v\} \in E$ is removed, then the only way $u$ and $v$ can reach each other is through a temporal path of length at least $2$.
-Since the labeling is happy, the labels along such a journey must increase, thus the path is not reversible. \end{proof}
+Since the labeling is happy, the labels along such a journey must increase, thus the path is not reversible. \lncsqed \end{proof}